dstroot/blog-next/_posts/2017-10-30-how-to-become-invincible.md

 ---
 title: How to Become Invincible
-excerpt: 'Do you want to become invincible?
+excerpt: "Do you want to become invincible?
 I mean “rock solid”; impenetrable;
   bullet-proof?
-The answer is simple: strive to **be the truth**.'
+The answer is simple: strive to **be the truth**."
 coverImage: /assets/blog/img/truth.jpg
-date: '2017-10-30'
+date: "2017-10-30"
 published: true
 author:
   name: Dan Stroot